hark130/hardy-remix/README.md

 3. Watch it run

 NOTE:  Regarding `<BINARY TO FUZZ>`... there are multiple binaries to fuzz.
 Hopefully, the binaries are obviously named.
 The higher the "source??" number, the more mature the code is.
 The "source08" code represents the ultimate goal of this research: a "lite" Linux daemon to fuzz.
 I recommend focusing on the "test_harness" files.
 The "best" binaries should be error/crash/BUG free.
 The "bad" binaries should have BUGs for the fuzzer to find.
 TLDR...
-You're probably looking for that matches `source08_test_harness_b*_AFL_*.bin`.
+You're probably looking for a `dist` binary that matches `source08_test_harness_b*_AFL_*.bin`.

 ## AFL++ RESOURCES